mozilla/releases-comm-central/taskcluster/docs/parameters.md

 See the gecko_taskgraph parameters documentation.

+Thunderbird overrides the default of one gecko parameter:

+`shipping`

+: Always `true`.
+Thunderbird generally only pushes shipping candidates to beta and ESR and therefore always runs at raised priority.
+See `task-priority` in `comm/taskcluster/config.yml`.

 ## Comm Push Information

 These parameters correspond to the repository and revision of the comm-central